-We have audited the financial statements of Siemens Mobility AS, which comprise the statement of financial position as at 30 September 2021, the statements of income and cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Siemens Mobility AS (the Company), which comprise the statement of financial position as at 30 September 2022, the statements of income and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements have been prepared in accordance with laws and regulations and present fairly, in all material respects, the financial position of the Company as at 30 September 2021 and its financial performance and cash flows for the year then ended in accordance with the Norwegian Accounting Act and accounting standards and practices generally accepted in Norway.
+In our opinion the financial statements comply with applicable legal requirements and give a true and fair view of the financial position of the Company as at 30 September 2022 and its financial performance and cash flows for the year then ended in accordance with simplified application of international accounting standards according to section 3-9 of the Norwegian Accounting Act.